 This Noida Lady Lets You Exchange Old Newspapers For Potted Plants

 In case pick-up facility is not available in your area, you can always visit Wasteroots’ exchange store in Noida.
 The store is also a nursery, so if you love plants, you can come back home with more greens.
-Check out their website here and for more updates, follow them on Facebook.
+Check out their website and Facebook for more info.